Daniel Y. Zohar

 J.D.
 UCLA School of Law, 1993

-Daniel Y. Zohar is expected to teach Transition to Small and Mid-Sized Practice during the Spring 2014 semester.
+Daniel Y. Zohar is teaching Transition to Small and Mid-Sized Practice during the Spring 2014 semester.

 Zohar previously practiced law at Paul, Hastings, Janofsky & Walker before starting his own firm, the Zohar Law Firm, P.C., in 1998.
 Since then, he has achieved exceptional results, registering over $609 million in jury verdicts, administrative orders, and settlements for clients and consumers.
 His practice focuses on contingency business litigation, business torts, and consumer rights.